Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Results

 \subsection{Ablation Studies}

 Next, we inspect the influence of adding segmentation guidance to both stages of our model.
-We evaluate three distinct scenarios to isolate the impact of our contributions: removing segmentation supervision from both training stages (Base), which functions as a standard conditional LDM baseline (similar to vanilla DDIM) relying solely on reconstruction loss and channel-wise concatenation; applying segmentation guidance only during autoencoder fine-tuning (AE-Seg); and incorporating anatomical supervision across both autoencoder and diffusion training stages (Full).
-To ensure our finding is not biased by the specific hyperparameter setting derived from the ADNI validation set, we train the autoencoder under 8 different hyperparameter configurations by varying learning rates ($\eta_{\text{AE}} \in \{10^{-7}$ to $5{\times}10^{-5}\}$), feature matching weights ($\lambda_{\text{fm}} \in \{0, 1, 10\}$), perceptual loss weights ($\lambda_{\text{perc}} \in \{0.005$ to $0.08\}$), and KL divergence weights ($\beta_{\text{KL}} \in \{10^{-7}$ to $5{\times}10^{-5}\}$).
+We evaluate three distinct scenarios to isolate the impact of our contributions: removing segmentation supervision from both training stages (Base), which functions as a standard conditional LDM baseline using the same channel-wise conditioning but no anatomical supervision; applying segmentation guidance only during

+AE fine-tuning (AE-Seg); and incorporating anatomical supervision across both AE and diffusion training stages (Full).
+To ensure our finding is not biased by the specific hyperparameter setting derived from the ADNI validation set, we train the AE under 8 different hyperparameter configurations by varying learning rates ($\eta_{\text{AE}} \in \{10^{-7}$ to $5{\times}10^{-5}\}$), feature matching weights ($\lambda_{\text{fm}} \in \{0, 1, 10\}$), perceptual loss weights ($\lambda_{\text{perc}} \in \{0.005$ to $0.08\}$), and KL divergence weights ($\beta_{\text{KL}} \in \{10^{-7}$ to $5{\times}10^{-5}\}$).
 This yields 24 models (8 configurations $\times$ 3 variants).
-Crucially, all models use identical Stage 2 hyperparameters and global latent normalization, isolating the effect of anatomical supervision applied during autoencoder fine-tuning.
+Crucially, all models use identical Stage 2 hyperparameters and global latent normalization, isolating the effect of anatomical supervision applied during AE fine-tuning.

-Figure~\ref{fig:four_AG-LDM_models} presents tissue-level anatomical consistency measured by Dice coefficient for two primary tissue types (WM and GM) and CSF across the entire brain, and Table~\ref{tab:comparison_volmae_ablation} records volume MAE for the 4 ROIs similar to Table~\ref{tab:comparison_volmae_both}.
+Figure~\ref{fig:four_AG-LDM_models} presents tissue-level anatomical consistency measured by Dice coefficient for two primary tissue types (WM and GM) and CSF across the entire brain, and Table~\ref{tab:comparison_volmae_ablation} records volume MAE for the 4 ROIs similar to Tables~\ref{tab:comparison_adni} and~\ref{tab:comparison_oasis}.
 Results indicate progressive benefits of anatomical supervision.
-Starting from \textbf{Base}, adding segmentation guidance during autoencoder fine-tuning (\textbf{AE-Seg}) significantly improves tissue- and ROI-level anatomical consistency, particularly for CSF.
-Incorporating periodic anatomical supervision during diffusion training (\textbf{Full}) yields additional gains for WM and GM preservation.
-The narrower boxplot distributions associated with the AG-LDM variants with segmentation guidance compared to the base model demonstrate that segmentation guidance not only improves performance but also stabilizes training, making the approach robust to hyperparameter choices.